 If you want to see how cars are made in person, you can sign up for a tour of the Ford Rouge Factory.
 Here you’ll get an in-depth look at the making of the Ford F-150, America’s most iconic truck.

+If you’re wondering what to do in Detroit when it’s raining, or cold outside, this museum is a good bet.
 There are several different options for tickets and tours, so be sure to check their website to pick which one is best for you.
 The museum is located in Dearborn, which is about a 30-minute drive from downtown Detroit.
 You can find it on the map here.

 19. See a Great Lake